Two parents with their young adult child enjoying a group hug

 Through the use of behavioural principles, the goal is to decrease problem/unexpected behaviour (e.g., aggression, self-injury, property destruction) through teaching appropriate replacement behaviours (e.g., communication, distress tolerance skills).

-Behaviour therapy will benefit your child or teen by teaching them how to communicate and tolerate emotional distress more effectively, prioritizing their safety and those around them, which in turn can allow for increased independence and self-confidence.
+Behaviour support will benefit your child or teen by teaching them how to communicate and tolerate emotional distress more effectively, prioritizing their safety and those around them, which in turn can allow for increased independence and self-confidence.

 • Can we really learn how to respond differently to our child/teen?